Leupold RX 1600i TBR Review & Buying Guide For 2023

 Reticle

 You can choose from 3 different reticles.
 Coincidentally you can also choose from 3 different colors.
-One pricier than the other.
-If you don’t fancy a colored finish, we recommend stick with the base model one and save over 100$.
+One is pricier than the other.
+If you don’t fancy a colored finish, we recommend sticking with the base model one and saving over 100$.

 Color aside you can choose from Plus Point™, Duplex, and Duplex with Plus Point.
 All three reticles are good for reading.
 Go for the one that you prefer.